auth0-samples/auth0-acul-samples/README.md

 # Install dependencies
 npm install

-# Start developing with mock data
+# Start development server with context inspector
-npm run screen login-id  # Opens http://localhost:3000
+npm run dev  # Opens http://localhost:3000
 ```

-Perfect for exploring the codebase, building new screens, or customizing existing ones without any Auth0 setup required.
+The development server includes an integrated context inspector that lets you visualize and edit the Auth0 Universal Login context in real-time, switch between screens, and test different scenarios.

 <a id="prerequisites"></a>